-Source: Own Data Survey 2017
+Note.
+Own Data Survey 2017

 5.2 Factors Affecting Marketing Efficiency

-Table 5 show the factors affecting marketing efficiency.
-The results show that the number of pigs raised significantly affect marketing efficiency positively at 1 % level.
+Table 5 shows the factors affecting marketing efficiency.
+The results show that the number of pigs raised significantly affects marketing efficiency positively at 1 % level.
 Labour costs for slaughter, abattoir charges, and costs of chopping negatively affect marketing efficiency at 1% level.
-Communication costs, age, transport to market significantly affect marketing efficiency negatively at 10% level.
-While market proximity, and sex significantly affect marketing efficiency negatively at 5% level.
+Communication costs, age, and transport to market significantly affect marketing efficiency negatively at the 10% level.
+While market proximity and sex significantly affect marketing efficiency negatively at 5% level.

 Communication costs negatively and significantly influence marketing efficiency.
 The results indicate that a Lilangeni increase in communication costs decreases the marketing efficiency by 00.7646 Emalangeni.
-These results are in consonance with Musemwa (2008) who also linked increased communication costs to distance to formal markets and poor road infrastructure.
+These results align with Musemwa (2008), who also linked increased communication costs to distance to formal markets and poor road infrastructure.

-The results also revealed that labour costs for slaughter, costs of chopping and increase in abattoir charges negatively and significantly affect marketing efficiency.
+The results also revealed that labour costs for slaughter, costs of chopping and an increase in abattoir charges negatively and significantly affect marketing efficiency.
 The results show that a Lilangeni increase in labour costs for slaughter will decrease marketing efficiency by 0.0005163 Emalangeni.
-Also a Lilangeni increase in abattoir charges will decrease marketing efficiency by 0.0003.205 Emalangeni.
+Also, a Lilangeni increase in abattoir charges will decrease marketing efficiency by 0.0003.205 Emalangeni.
 A Lilangeni increase in costs of chopping will decrease marketing efficiency by 0.000874 Emalangeni.
 These findings concur with Mahoo (2011) who found that marketing costs influence marketing efficiency.

 Age negatively and significantly influences marketing efficiency.
-The results indicate a negative correlation between age and marketing efficiency which may explained by decreased productivity as pig farmers get older.
-Furthermore, the mean age of the pig farmers in the study are is above the youthful stage which is linked to the negative influence of age on marketing efficiency.
+The results indicate a negative correlation between age and marketing efficiency, which may be explained by decreased productivity as pig farmers get older.
+Furthermore, the mean age of the pig farmers in the study are above the youthful stage, which is linked to the negative influence of age on marketing efficiency.

-Market proximity also negatively and significantly influence marketing efficiency.
-A one kilometre increase in market proximity will decrease marketing efficiency by 0.02310 Emalangeni.
-Long distances to formal markets affect the participation of farmers in markets hence their efficiency as well.
-The findings of the study are in line with Musemwa (2008) who found that distance to formal markets, poor road infrastructure are associated with high transaction costs.
+Market proximity also negatively and significantly influences marketing efficiency.
+A one-kilometre increase in market proximity will decrease marketing efficiency by 0.02310 Emalangeni.
+Long distances to formal markets affect the participation of farmers in markets, hence their efficiency as well.
+The findings of the study are in line with Musemwa (2008), who found that distance to formal markets, poor road infrastructure is associated with high transaction costs.

 The sex of the farmer significantly affects marketing efficiency negatively.
 When the farmer is a female, marketing efficiency decreases by 2.484 compared to that of a male farmer.
-Transport to market significantly affects marketing efficiency.
+Transport to the market significantly affects marketing efficiency.
 When the transport to market is hired, marketing efficiency decreases by 13.67 Emalangeni.

 Table 5.

 Factors Affecting Marketing Efficiency